wp-plugins/orderstorm-wordpress-e-commerce-custom/readme.txt

 == Changelog ==

+= 0.5.3.1 [2012.03.01] =
+* Added CSS for showing a link to an OrderStorm administration page for editing product info, for users logged in their OrderStorm administration page.
 = 0.5.2 [2012.02.28] =
 * Added CSS for supporting inline AJAX editing of product information, in each product page, for users logged in their OrderStorm administration page.
 = 0.5.0.2 [2011.12.29] =